ESTABLISHING CLEAR FOCUS WITH THE VALUE SELLING SYSTEM®

 It's all too easy (and far too common) for sales people to find themselves engaging with a prime customer contact who is incapable of driving the change agenda within their organisation.
 Our approach equips and enables your sales people to judge whether their current contact is capable of mobilising their fellow stakeholders to take action - and if not, to identify and engage the right champion to work through.

 According to the latest research, the average complex B2B buying decision involves an average of 6.8 actively engaged stakeholders - and the number often runs into double figures.
 If these decision makers cannot achieve a consensus, they will either "do nothing" or choose the cheapest option.
 Our approach equips and enables your sales people to work through and with their identified champion to establish your uniquely relevant value for every stakeholder.

 Even well-qualified potential change agents and champions in your ideal customers often have to feel the impact of some form of trigger event or catalyst for change before they recognise that they have a potentially critical problem and start to actively search for solutions.
 Our approach equips and enables your marketing and sales teams to identify, target and develop these trigger events at the earliest possible phase of your potential prospect's buying decision journey.

 In a world where every vendor's message sounds increasingly similar, it's more important than ever to be crystal clear about what sets you apart from all the other options open to your customers.
 Our approach helps to ensure that your marketing messages and sales conversations are distinctively different from those of your competitors - and both memorable and uniquely relevant to your customers and prospects.

-We'll help you ensure that every member of your sales team - from your most experienced veteran to your most recent new recruit - is equipped to create and capture mutually meaningful value in every customer interaction...
+The VALUE SELLING SYSTEM® is designed to empower every member of your sales organisation - from the most experienced veteran to your most recent new recruit - to effectively establish your unique solution value in every customer situation...